 Marshall Brozost (44), Director.
 Mr. Brozost became a Director of PennantPark Floating Rate Capital Ltd. and PennantPark Investment Corporation in October 2010 and February 2007, respectively.
-Mr. Brozost is a Partner at Schulte Roth & Zabel, LLP, where he practices in the real estate and private equity groups.
-Prior to Schulte Roth & Zabel, which began in 2012, Mr. Brozost practiced law at O'Melveny & Myers LLP from 2001 to 2004 and Solomon & Weinberg LLP from 2004 to 2005 and Dewey & LeBoeuf LLP from 2005 to 2012.
+Since 2007, Mr. Brozost has been Partner at the international law firm of Dewey & LeBoeuf LLP, where he practices in the real estate and private equity groups.
+Prior to his tenure at Dewey & LeBoeuf LLP which began in 2005, Mr. Brozost practiced law at O'Melveny & Myers LLP from 2001 to 2004 and Solomon & Weinberg LLP from 2004 to 2005.
 Mr. Brozost also served as a Vice President of Nomura Asset Capital Corporation from 1997 through 2000.